What are MCTs? | How is MCT Powder made? | MCT Oil VS. Powder | How to look for good quality MCT supplements | How to use a MCT Powder | Conclusion

-While MCT oils and MCT powders both offer the same benefits to your health goals, there are pros and cons to every type of MCT supplement.
+While MCT oils and MCT powders both offer the same benefits, there are pros and cons to every type of MCT supplement.

 An overconsumption of MCT oil can lead to high distress, but also to nausea and stomach complaints.
 An MCT powder is easier to tolerate and therefore recommended for people who have previously experimented with the oil form and experienced discomfort.

 A (glass) bottle of MCT oil can still leak - and is heavy - and therefore less easy to export.
 Bulletproof has made 15ml travel packs before, but a jar of MCT powder is more durable and just as easy to take with you on a trip or to the office.